angular/angular/aio/content/guide/hierarchical-dependency-injection.md

     The injector begins with the starting location and looks for the token at each level in the logical tree.
     If the token is found it is returned.

-1. If the token is not found, the injector looks for the closest parent `@NgModule()` to delegate the request to.
+1. If the token is not found, the injector looks for the closest parent `EnvironmentInjector` to delegate the request to.

 In the example case, the constraints are: